 8. Hop on a hotel shuttle, then take Uber

-Some airports don’t allow Uber or Uber X to pick up at the terminals.
-If this is the case and you really want to take an Uber X to save money, then hop on the first hotel shuttle that arrives and then Google/GPS the address of the destination.
+If an Uber costs a lot more money to get picked up at an airport and you really want to take to save money, then hop on the first hotel shuttle that arrives and then Google/GPS the address of the destination.
 Then, plug that address into Uber on the way, and by the time the shuttle arrives, your Uber driver will most likely be waiting for you.
 Be sure to give the shuttle driver a tip so it’s a win-win for everyone.

 This tip is true for any seat you sit in, whether that’s on a plane, a bus, a train, a taxi, a tuk tuk or an Uber.
 When exiting, always double check that you didn’t leave anything in the back seat.
 For some reason, this always seems to happen to my friends when they take an Uber.
 I don’t know if it’s because they’re drunk or they are always using the Uber driver’s phone charger, but I’ve heard of so many people leaving their phones in their Uber so be sure to double check.